sgregory32/CleanArchitecture.Java/README.md

 ## Project Structure

+* The Web project contains the Angular web user interface.
 * The Api project contains the REST endpoints, services, log files, DTO models, & configuration.
 * The Infrastructure project contains the JPA repository extensions.
 * The Core project contains the business domain entities, and JPA repository interface.